Bake or Break

 Blueberry Pineapple Dump Cake

-This from-scratch Blueberry Pineapple Dump Cake skips the cake mix for a homemade version of a quick and easy favorite!
+This from-scratch Blueberry Pineapple Dump Cake skips the cake mix for a homemade version of a quick and easy dessert favorite!

-serving of Blueberry Pineapple Dump Cake on a white plate
+Serving of Blueberry Pineapple Dump Cake on a white plate.

-Blueberry Pineapple Dump Cake from Scratch
+The Best Blueberry Pineapple Dump Cake

 Dump cakes are one of the simplest cakes around.
 Traditionally, they’re made by placing fruit in a baking pan and topping it with cake mix.
 You basically “dump” everything in a pan and bake it, hence the unfortunate name.
 With no mixing and very little clean-up, they are one of the quickest and easiest desserts you can make.